-7.4 RISK FUNCTION

-The Risk Management Function, on an ongoing basis:
+6.5 RISK FUNCTION The Risk Management Function, on an ongoing basis:

+ESG Policy Author: Debska

+Date of last review 11/10/2024

+Page 13 of 28

-- (a) monitors ex post, the respect of the limits established by this Policy for the Investment Products under Art.
-8 SFDR; - (b) prepares periodical reporting for the Investment Committee and the Board in relation to the above.
+(a) monitors ex post, the respect of the limits established by this Policy for the

-7.5 COMPLIANCE FUNCTION
+Investment Products under Art.
+8 SFDR;

+(b) prepares periodical reporting for the Investment Committee and the Board in

+relation to the above.

-The Head of Compliance:
+6.6 COMPLIANCE FUNCTION The Head of Legal and Compliance:

-- a) ensures that the requirements descending from the Sustainability/ESG/CSR relevant legislation (as listed in Section 2) are up-to-date and correctly communicated to and understood by the Portfolio Management Function, Risk Management Function and staff involved in the review and/or implementation of this Policy; - b) ensures that any requirements descending from the ESG relevant legislation as implemented in Ireland (including in terms of publications / disclosures where required) are correctly and timely completed by the Company; - c) supports the Head of Investment (which is also Chair of the Investment Committee), in the annual preparation of the annual ESG Report, in any aspects related to compliance. - d) assists in the publication of any disclosures to be made on the Company's website and in relation to any communications, publications or documentation for third parties required in application of the ESG Policy.
+a) ensures that the requirements descending from the Sustainability/ESG/CSR relevant legislation (as listed in Section 2) are up-to-date and correctly communicated to and understood by the Portfolio Management Function, Risk Management Function and staff involved in the review and/or implementation of this Policy; b) ensures that any requirements descending from the ESG relevant legislation as implemented in Ireland (including in terms of publications / disclosures where required) are correctly and timely completed by the Company; c) supports the CEO (which is also Chair of the Investment Committee), in the annual preparation of the annual ESG Report, in any aspects related to compliance. d) assists in the publication of any disclosures to be made on the Company's website and in relation to any communications, publications or documentation for third parties required in application of the ESG Policy.